Z0eDu/3400-group6/lab1/README.md

   delay(15);                          // waits for the servo to get there
 ```

-Afterward, we hooked up the input to the servo to watch how the PWM signal changes with the values of the potentiometer.
-Like before, the higher the value, the larger the duty cycle, except this time the duty cycle didn't change as drastically because we mapaped the values from 0-180 until 0-255.
+Afterward, we hooked up the input to the servo to the oscilloscope to watch how the PWM signal changes with the values of the potentiometer.
+As before, the more we increased the value, the larger the duty cycle was, except this time the duty cycle didn't change as drastically because we mapaped the values from 0-180 instead of 0-255.

 ## Assembling the Robot